Animal sacrifice: Celtic peoples

 There is evidence that ancient Celtic people sacrificed animals, almost always livestock or working animals, as part of ancient Celtic religion.
 The idea seems to have been that ritually transferring a life-force to the Otherworld pleased the gods and established a channel of communication between the worlds.
-Animal sacrifices could be acts of thanksgiving, appeasement, to ask for good health and fertility, or as a means of divination.
+Animal sacrifices could be acts of thanksgiving, appeasement, to ensure good health and fertility, or as a means of divination.
 It seems that some animals were offered wholly to the gods (by burying or burning), while some were shared between gods and humans (part eaten and part set aside).

 Archaeologists have found evidence of animal sacrifice at some Gaulish and British sanctuaries, and at the Irish site Uisneach.
 Accounts of Celtic animal sacrifice come from Roman and Greek writers.
 Julius Caesar and Strabo wrote of the Gauls burning animal sacrifices in a large wickerwork figure, known as a wicker man, while Pliny the Elder wrote of druids performing a 'ritual of oak and mistletoe' which involved sacrificing two white bulls.

 Some animal sacrifice or ritual slaughter continued among Celtic peoples long after they converted to Christianity.
 Until the 19th century, on St. Martin's Day (11 November) in rural Ireland a rooster, goose or sheep would be slaughtered and some of its blood sprinkled on the threshold of the house.
 It was offered to Saint Martin, and was eaten as part of a feast.
 Bull sacrifices at the time of the Lughnasa festival were recorded as late as the 18th century at Cois Fharraige in Ireland (where they were offered to Crom Dubh) and at Loch Maree in Scotland (where they were offered to Saint Máel Ruba).

+Many scholars believe that the Irish and Manx tradition of killing, elaborately displaying and burying a wren on Saint Stephen's Day is a survival of animal sacrifice (see Wren Day).